tdelmas/typed_floats/README.md

 ⚠️ `-0.0 == +0.0` is `true` for all types of this crate, like for primitives [`f32`] and [`f64`].
 For that reason, [`std::hash::Hash`] is not implemented.
 To facilitate comparisons, the methods `is_positive_zero` and `is_negative_zero` are added.

+# Similar crates

+- [unsigned-f64](https://crates.io/crates/unsigned-f64): A wrapper around f64 that guarantees that the value is always non-negative on the type level.
+- [ordered-float](https://crates.io/crates/ordered-float): Provides several wrapper types for Ord and Eq implementations on f64 and friends.

 # Full documentation

 Is on [docs.rs](https://docs.rs/typed_floats).